AmirrezaKhezerlou/neo_crypto/README.md

 ## Special Thanks
 Big, BIG thanks to [babakcode](https://github.com/babakcode/currency.prices.free) for creating and sharing this amazing API.
 Seriously, you’re a legend! 🙏💥 Thanks for making this project possible – you're awesome! 🌟

+Also, a huge shoutout to [Alef_His](https://t.me/Alef_His) for designing the logo.
+Your creativity is much appreciated! 🎨🔥

 ## Getting Started